Luke Barker

 Principal Cornet

 Luke began playing the cornet at the age of 7 with the Shipston Town Band organisation.
 He was a member of the The National Youth Brass Band of Great Britain joining the National Children’s Band in 2015 on Repiano and progressing to the Principal Cornet Chair.
-He went on to join the National Youth Brass Band of Great Britain in 2017, starting down the solo cornet line, going on to become Principal Cornet in 2021.
-In the same year, he won the Geneva Heritage Cornet International Slow Melody competition, a project initiated by Philip McCann and Kirsty Abbotts.
+He went on to join the National Youth Brass Band of Great Britain in 2017, starting down the solo cornet line, going on to become Principal Cornet in 2021, an enormous achievement.

-On his return from Switzerland in 2023, he was appointed a Denis Wick Mouthpiece artist.
-In 2024, Luke won the ‘Best Soloist’ award at Unibrass, competing with the University of Birmingham Brass Band, adding to his already long list of accolades!
+On his return from Switzerland in 2023, he was appointed a Denis Wick Mouthpiece Artist.
+In 2024, Luke won the ‘Best Soloist’ award at Unibrass, competing with the University of Birmingham Brass Band, and won the Harry Mortimer Trophy for Best Principal Cornet at the 2024 Brass in Concert Championships.

 Now a very well known name in banding, Paul started his playing career in Cornwall and in his early years progressed through the Mount Charles Band and then onto the St Austell Band eventually assuming the principal cornet chair.
 After his job took him to Bristol, Paul joined the Sun Life Band, taking the principal cornet in 1988, a position he held for 5 years.
 During this period the band won the British Open, took the WMC Kerkrade World Title and produced a legacy of recordings.